 Visiting Arlington West

 To take in the full expanse of crosses, one stands breathless at the enormity of what one sees.
-Each cross, carefully positioned in the sand with a uniformity appropriate a memorial for this purpose, represents all American military personnel who've lost their lives in the US war and occupation of Iraq and Afghanistan.
-Upon deeper reflection, Arlington West also powerfully represents the path our country has embarked upon.
+Each cross, carefully positioned in the sand with a uniformity appropriate a memorial for this purpose, represents all American military personnel who've lost their lives in the US global war on terror.

 When one visits the Arlington West Memorial at Santa Monica, one will see mementos placed on some of the crosses, many with fresh cut flowers.
 Arlington West also represents those who've lost their loved one or close friend.

 In celebration of their lives, family and close friends of the fallen write their own heartfelt words and dedicate these to their loved one.
 A gold star is placed by us on dedications made by those who are family.
 Those dedications made by a friend or those who served along side an individual, will have a silver star placed on their dedication.

 Veterans For Peace and dedicated volunteers of Arlington West are careful stewards of these dedications and currently maintain an archive of over 1600 such mementos.
 Mementos are added to those that may already have an existing dedication made to an individual.
 We also maintain a log of these dedications, making it easier to see if an individual has ever been visited before.

 As one stands looking out over the sea of crosses, one will notice a swath of red crosses standing among the white ones.
 As the numbers of American lives lost increases daily, one red cross is representative of 10 military personnel each.

 For those who've lost their lives within the week past are flag draped coffins with blue crosses positioned in front of each of these.
 The cross was chosen for its simplicity, not for its religious connotation.